SC-CPE — FAQ & Known Issues

 Will (ISC)² / ISACA / CompTIA actually accept this?

-They accept self-attested continuing education under their respective CPE programs, and the SC-CPE cert has every field their portals ask for: name, issuer, date(s), hours, signature.
-We cannot guarantee acceptance — that's ultimately your certification body's policy call — but the cert format matches the category these programs define.
+They accept self-attested continuing education under their respective CPE programs.
+SC-CPE certificates include all seven fields ISACA requires for audit evidence: attendee name, sponsoring organization, activity title, activity description, date(s), CPE hours awarded, and organizational attestation (PAdES-T digital signature).
+We cannot guarantee acceptance — that's ultimately your certification body's policy call — but the cert format satisfies the documentation requirements these programs publish.
 See §5 of the Terms for the acceptance disclaimer.

 Account & security